IL0co/Shower-Modules/README.md

 * CSS
 * Other source games?
 Respond!
 ## Description
-* Has a flexible adjustment of the position of the hood
+* Has a flexible adjustment of the position of the hud
 <br>

 This pack has 9 modules: